Our Luis Suarez Biography provides you info about his Childhood Story, Early Life, Parents, Family Facts, Wife, Children, Personal Life and Lifestyle.

 Yes, you’ve probably seen him biting a player in a World Cup match.
 Putting asides his weakness, the Uruguayan is indeed a true elite among football forwards.

 In the course of putting up his life story, we realize only a few have read Luis Suarez’s Biography, which is quite cool.
 Now without further ado, let’s Begin.

 Luis Suarez Childhood Story:

-A point to note, the Uruguayan footballer is the fourth of seven children born of the successful union between his parents.
+A point to note, the Uruguayan footballer is the fourth of seven children born to the union between his parents.

 Luis Suarez Family Background:

 Regarding his family background and ethnicity, Suarez is an Uruguayan national of mixed race (African, Spanish and Uruguayan roots.
 Records also indicate that he had a black grandfather.